Scroll down to go to the Brexit update

 Why did I register?

-The main reason I registered is because several key European clients told me they needed a VAT number.
+The main reason I registered is because a few European clients told me they needed a VAT number.

 How did it affect my business?